ros-rvft/ros-rvft.github.io/README.md

-# webpage
+# ROS-RVFT
-The official web page of the project
+This repository complements the paper *"Runtime Verification and Field Testing for ROS-Based Robotic Systems"* and is an online repository of the guideline catalog for ROS-based Robotics projects.